 Specialists in the solvent-based recycling

-of engineering plastic waste
+of engineering plastics

 Closed-loop recycling is a key factor for making engineering plastics circular